CTI Records

 Total Releases: 401

-Key Styles: Jazz-Funk, Fusion, Soul-Jazz, Soul, Contemporary Jazz
+Key Styles: Jazz-Funk, Fusion, Soul-Jazz, Soul, Latin Jazz

 The Story of CTI Records